What every parent of a hypermobile child needs to know

 When should I book?

-Hypermobility is highly manageable with the right support, and the earlier it is identified, the easier it is to address.
+Hypermobility is highly manageable with the right support, and the earlier it is identified, the easier it is to manage.
 A full physiotherapy assessment will give you a clear picture of how hypermobility is affecting your child specifically and a plan that is built around them, not just a generic program.

 Expert physio.
 Empowered kids.
 Supported families.